Lincoln (novel): Plot

-The novel commences on February 23, 1861 as Lincoln, the incumbent president, is traveling to Washington for his inauguration.
+The novel commences on February 23, 1861 as Lincoln, the president elect, is traveling to Washington for his inauguration.
 It is in Washington where the majority of the novel is set.
 Washington is depicted as turbulent and deteriorating with infestations of pests, poor infrastructure, a Capitol building without a dome and an incomplete Washington Monument.
 The novel comprises Lincoln’s two terms of office through the American civil war.
 It offers a detailed and extensive narrative, with the book totaling over 650 pages.
 It focuses on Lincoln's efforts to unite and mobilize political adversaries and military strategists to win the war.
 It is through the various perspectives of other characters that Vidal portrays an ambitious visionary who struggles with an unstable marriage, physical ailments and the failing trust of his fellow cabinet members.
 The novel also explores Lincoln’s growth as he overcomes these personal and political burdens to triumph and preserve the union.
 Vidal completes the novel with President Lincoln’s assassination.